How is Diversity Important to You?

 Analyze the age distribution of ABU undergraduates with the following chart.

 Questions About Diversity

-- Is Arlington Baptist College attracting and supporting students from all economic backgrounds?
+- How is ABU doing at attracting and supporting students from all financial backgrounds?

 Schools with higher than average ethnic and location diversity still may not be diverse when it comes to other factors, such as income levels.
-Get a better idea of how Arlington Baptist College supports low-income students by visiting the Financial Aid Page.
+Get a better idea of how ABU supports low-income students by visiting the Financial Aid Page.